 If your clients fall within the B2B bracket, this template can also help you tailor your software marketing to employees at different levels within a company.
 You can use the motivations you defined in your user stories to create compelling marketing content that addresses the heart of your customers’ problems.
 You can use a user story Word template for basic planning like this since it’s a simple matter of inputting information into a table.

 With the monday.com Work OS, you can pass the completed user stories Excel template to other departments, sharing documents and collaborating remotely.
-That way, product managers can check-in and make sure everything is running smoothly.
-The monday.com Work OS timelines can also help you visualize progress, so you can see how far out you are from taking your product to market.
+That way, product managers can check-in and make sure everything is running smoothly. monday.com Timeline View can also help you visualize progress, so you can see how far out you are from taking your product to market.
 Or, you can unveil a new update with your user story feedback.

 One of many views on monday.com, Kanban board view is tailor-made for workflows like user stories, as it visualizes the process of completing the small tasks.